alex-nikitin-ninja/sites-scraping/README.md

 # sites-scraping
-scrape sites and its content
+let's scrape sites and its content